 - Study of world languages starting in Kindergarten

-- Emphasis on advanced study skills, including time management, goal setting, advanced research skills, test-taking, note-taking and independent study
+- Emphasis on advanced study skills, including time management, goal setting, research skills, test-taking, note-taking and independent study

-- Required research assignments and community service
+- Required community service (in grades 6 through 12)

 - Instructional techniques and strategies to extend depth of knowledge in content areas